Frequently asked questions

 Operating language(s) | List of main languages the think tank operates in. | English | French |

 Publication listing page | URL of the webpage listing publications, if applicable.
-Links should not be to individual publications pages, but to the general publications page. | www.thinktank.org/publications |
+Links should not be to individual publications pages or blogs, but to the general publications page. | www.thinktank.org/publications |

 Job listing page | URL of the webpage listing jobs, if applicable.
-As in publications links should not be to individual posting. | www.thinktank.org/jobs |
+As with publications, the links should not be to individual postings. | www.thinktank.org/jobs |

 Events listing page | URL of the webpage listing events, if applicable.
-Links should not be to individual events | www.thinktank.org/events |
+Links should not be to individual events. | www.thinktank.org/events |

-Organisational structure | Is the think tank structured as a business (for-profit) a charity (not-for-profit), part of a university, or is it government? | Charity |
+Organisational structure | Is the think tank structured/registered as a business (for-profit), a charity (not-for-profit), part of a university, or is it government-affiliated? | Charity |

-Funding mechanisms* | The mechanisms by which the organisations fund its work | Project based funding (grant), Core funding (grant), Project based (consultancy) |
+Funding mechanisms* | The mechanisms by which the organisation fund its work. | Project-based funding (grant), Core funding (grant), Project-based (consultancy) |

-Funding sources* | The sources of the organisation´s funds | International foundations, Multilateral organisations, Private sector (international) |
+Funding sources* | The sources of the organisation’s funds. | International foundations, Multilateral organisations, Private sector (international) |

-Think tank affiliations | Does the think tank have any particular affiliations, or does it operate as an independent, standalone organisation? | Independent |
+Think tank affiliations | Does the think tank have any particular affiliations or does it operate as an independent, standalone organisation? | Independent |

 Topics covered | List of general topics covered by the think tank.
-See below for more information on specific topics | Trade and economics | Health | Education |
+See below for more information on specific topics. | Trade and economics | Health | Education |

-Primary geographies covered | A list of the main geographical areas that the think tank researches about (might not the think tank´s location) | Mid-west | New England |
+Primary geographies covered | A list of the main geographical areas that the think tank researches about (might not be the think tank’s location). | Mid-west | New England |

-Date founded | Date founded at the most accurate level available, usually year. | 2001 |
+Date founded | Date founded at the most accurate level available, usually the year. | 2001 |

 Founder | May be more than one person, or even another organisation.
-Titles can be included if needed | Dr Individual McPearson |
+Titles can be included if needed. | Dr Individual McPearson |

-Gender Founder | Gender of the founder, if more than one person and of mixed gender select the both option.
-Leave blank if it was founded by another organisation | Female |
+Gender Founder | Gender of the founder.
+If more than one person and of mixed gender, select the ‘both’ option.
+Leave blank if it was founded by another organisation. | Female |

 Director/chief executive | Name of the director or chief executive of the organisation.
 Titles can be included if needed.
-Longitudinal data since 2016 | Salvador Crousse, Diana Schwarz and Olivia Juric |
+Longitudinal data since 2016. | Salvador Crousse, Diana Schwarz and Olivia Juric |

 Gender leader | Gender of the leader: Male, Female or both (if more than one founder and of both genders).
 Longitudinal data since 2016 | Female |

 Number of staff | Number of staff.
-This includes all staff, whether researchers, communications, support, fulltime or part-time (except research associates) | 30 |
+This includes all staff, whether researchers, communications, support, full-time or part-time (except research associates). | 30 |

 Percentage female staff | Percentage of female staff (all staff).
 Longitudinal data since 2017 | 15% |

 Percentage of female researchers | Percentage of female researchers (any level).
-Longitudinal data since 2017 | 30% |
+Longitudinal data since 2017. | 30% |

 Number of associates | Number of research associates (sometimes called fellows). | 20 |

 Number of publications | Number of publications per year.
 Includes any kind of publications except promotional material, blogs, comment pieces, or multimedia.
-Longitudinal data since 2015 | 15 |
+Longitudinal data since 2015. | 15 |

 Turnover | In USD the amount of money turned over/received by the think tank in the last year.
-Convert to USD using the official exchange rate on 31 Dec on that year.
-Longitudinal data since 2015 | $500,000 |
+Convert to USD using the official exchange rate on 31 Dec of that year.
+Longitudinal data since 2015. | $500,000 |

-Twitter handle | The Twitter handle of the organisation | @thinktank |
+Twitter handle | The Twitter handle of the organisation. | @thinktank |

 Twitter follower count | The number of followers when the data was updated.
 Longitudinal data since 2016. | 23054 |